-In that spirit, the Integrated Business and Engineering (IBE) program at Purdue’s School of Management recently partnered with the Industrial Design (ID) program from the College of Liberal Arts to host an IBE + ID Innovation Hackathon at the Shively Club in Ross-Ade Stadium.
+In that spirit, the Integrated Business and Engineering (IBE) program at Purdue’s School of Business recently partnered with the Industrial Design (ID) program from the College of Liberal Arts to host an IBE + ID Innovation Hackathon at the Shively Club in Ross-Ade Stadium.

 dormakaba, one of the top three companies for access control and securing solutions in the global market, co-sponsored the event.
 It provided funding, a real-world problem statement addressing aspects of disability access in the modern world, 10 company representatives acting as coaches, mentors and judges, as well as prizes for winning teams.